VW suppliers keen to avoid disputes despite price squeeze

-WOLFSBURG, Germany, Oct 18 (Reuters) - Volkswagen suppliers seem keen to avoid more disputes with the company even as they face growing pressure from Europe's largest automaker to accept price cuts.
+WOLFSBURG, Germany (Reuters) - Volkswagen (VOWG_p.DE) suppliers seem keen to avoid more disputes with the company even as they face growing pressure from Europe's largest automaker to accept price cuts.

 Two German suppliers halted parts deliveries to Volkswagen (VW) in August to protest cancellation of a contract by VW, disrupting production and threatening the carmaker's recovery from its emissions scandal.